cyring/CoreFreq/README.md

 :hash:`yum group install "Development Tools"`

 ## Q&A
+* Q: How many CPUs are supported by _CoreFreq_ ?
+  A: Up to 1024 CPUs can be built using the `make` `CORE_COUNT` option.
+256 as a default.

 * Q: Turbo Technology is activated however CPUs don't reach those frequencies ?